wouterfennis/copilot-lab/labs/lab-05-test-first/README.md

 ## Scenario

 You will create tests for a simple C# string utility and then prompt Copilot to implement the production code to satisfy them.
+How can we change the default behavior for new features to follow a test-first approach or Test Driven Development?

 ## Prerequisites